Adoption of Cross Border Payments and Reporting (CBPR+) Hybrid Address and Local Market Compliance

 • Make sure your systems can provide a structured Town name and Country code (ISO 2-letter format) for each party in your payment messages.

-• The impacted APIs listed below have no technical changes, but we may reject payments if address information is missing.
+• The impacted APIs listed below have no technical changes, but payments may be rejected or delayed if required address elements are missing.

 • If you don’t have Town name and Country code details for your payees, please reach out to them and collect this information as soon as possible to avoid disruptions.